 As in the case of publishing newsletters, you should of course write on things you're familiar with.
 If your intention is to publicize your website or your business, your topic should of course be related to what you're promoting.
 That way, people will come to see you as an expert in that field and go to your site for more information and help.

-The most common ebook format nowadays is the Portable Document Format, or the PDF.
+The most common ebook format for self-publication nowadays is the Portable Document Format, or the PDF.
 In fact, it is so widely used that even though there are no official standards for ebooks, it is virtually the de facto standard on the Internet.

-The PDF format has the advantage that it can be read on any platform: there are free PDF viewers for Windows, Macintosh, Linux, Unix (various), handheld computers (PDA), etc. Although these viewers have to be downloaded separately for some systems, PDF files are so widely available and used nowadays that many people already have them on their systems.
+The PDF format has the advantage that it can be read on any platform: there are free PDF viewers for Windows, Macintosh, Linux, Unix (various), handheld computers, etc. Although these viewers have to be downloaded separately for some systems, PDF files are so widely available and used nowadays that many people already have them on their systems.
 Many off-the-shelf computer systems are typically sold with the reader pre-installed.